solarsnake/coveralls-demo-ruby/README.md

 ## More

 - [ ] Section: Set up PR Comments - PRs vs pushes, and how to read results.
-- [ ] Section: Links to other, more complicated CircleCI scenarios (parallel builds, etc.)
+- [ ] Section: Links to other, more complicated CircleCI scenarios (private repo, parallel builds, etc.)

 ---